U.S. job growth cools as labor market nears full employment; wages up

 Manufacturing is being supported by a strengthening global economy and a weakening dollar.
 Employment in the utilities sector fell for a second straight month.

-Sears Holdings Corp said on Thursday it was shuttering 103 unprofitable Kmart and Sears stores.
-Macys Inc also announced 11 store closures, which could leave 5,000 workers unemployed.
+Sears Holdings Corp (SHLD.O) said on Thursday it was shuttering 103 unprofitable Kmart and Sears stores.
+Macys Inc (M.N) also announced 11 store closures, which could leave 5,000 workers unemployed.

+“Employment in retail trade is now the lowest it has been in almost 50 years as a percentage of total employment, and there is nothing to suggest that trend will reverse,” said Eric Winograd, a senior economist at AllianceBernstein in New York.

 Reporting by Lucia Mutikani; Editing by Paul Simao